cdelker/schemdraw/docs/elements/images.rst

 .. jupyter-execute::
     :hide-code:

-    %config InlineBackend.figure_format = 'svg'
     import schemdraw
     from schemdraw import elements as elm
     schemdraw.use('svg')

 Elements can be made from image files, including PNG and SVG images, using :py:class:`schemdraw.elements.ElementImage`.
+SVG images are only supported in the SVG backend at this time (See :ref:`backends`).

-A common use case is to subclass `ElementImage` and provide the image file and anchor positions in the subclass's init method.
+Common usage is to subclass `ElementImage` and provide the image file and anchor positions in the subclass's init method.
 For example, an Arduino Board element may be created from an image:

 .. jupyter-execute::